UmairTalib/C-Projects/README.md

 # C-Projects
-This Is a C++ text editor program with functionalities like typing,Deleting,search,replace, highlight and more
+This Is a C++ text editor program with functionalities like typing,deleting,search,replace,highlighting and more.